by Tom Murphy

 If you are a lower credit score, there is statistically a higher chance that you will default on the loan, and the note holder on the property will need to sell the house to get their money back.

 Generally, you will want to have a credit score above 680 to get a better choice of mortgage lenders to offer you a loan.
-If you have a credit score under 620, you still may be able to get an FHA mortgage with bad credit through the federal government, but you will need to put down at least 10%.
+If you have a credit score under 620, you still may be able to qualify for a FHA mortgage with poor credit through the federal government, but you will need to put down at least 10%.

-To get the best rates and low money down deal with an FHA loan program, you should have a credit score above 640.
+To get the best rates and low money down deal with an FHA program, you should have a credit score above 640.
 If you can get your credit above that level, you may be able to put down only 3.5%.
-Locating bad credit mortgage lenders that provide affordable financing opportunities is not always so easy.
+Locating bad-credit mortgage lenders that provide affordable financing opportunities is not always so easy.
 Start your search reviewing lenders and brokers on websites like RefiGuide.org.

 #2 Recent Job Loss

 The biggest requirement for people to get a loan, outside of a good credit score, is to have steady employment.
 You need to be able to show that you have the means to pay regularly on the loan.
 If you have a job loss in the recent past, this may have affected your ability to pay your bills and it could have lowered your credit score.
 A job loss will make the mortgage lender look closely at your ability to pay back the loan.

 Losing a job combined with a bad credit score can prevent many people from getting a loan.
 The good news here is that once you get a job again, it only takes a few months to reestablish a steady work history that many lenders will accept.